xant-tv/bartmoss/README.md

  - Modify existing items in the player's inventory.
  - Easily find and reference items by name instead of obscure hashes.

+In future Bartmoss may let you:
+ - Control weapon and attachment skins.
+ - Do all this through a simple UI in-game!

 ## Requirements
  - Cyberpunk 2077 (version 1.0.6)
  - [CyberEngineTweaks](https://github.com/yamashi/CyberEngineTweaks) (version 1.8.2+)